 Submissions from Readers

-Massage after stroke
+Massage after Stroke

 Question: Is it okay to get a massage after a stroke that happened recently (only 1 week ago)?
 Is there a risk of another stroke happening?